 The RTDM uses a nested logit model to determine travel modes.
 The first step in the mode analysis process is the split among primary modes: auto, transit, and non-motorized.
-The second step provides a choice between drive alone and shared ride.
-The third step provides a choice between walk and drive access to transit.
-The fourth step provides a choice between walk access to local bus, walk access to express bus, or walk access to premium transit (BRT or rail).
-The fifth step provides a choice between drive access to express or premium transit.
-The sixth step provides a choice between walk and bike.
+The second step provides a choice between drive alone and shared ride 2 and shared ride 3+.
+The next model provides a choice between walk and drive access to transit, followed by a choice between walk or drive access and then local, express, and BRT.
+The drive access mode only considers express and BRT transit, as on-board data shows that drive access to local transit is minimal in the region.
+Lastly, the model provides a choice between walk and bike.